squid-cache/squid-cache.github.io/SquidFaq/SquidMemory.rst

 To make Squid use GNU malloc follow these simple steps:

- - Download the GNU malloc source, available from one of [[http://www.gnu.org/order/ftp.html|The GNU FTP Mirror sites].
+ - Download the GNU malloc source, available from one of [[[http://www.gnu.org/order/ftp.html|The|GNU FTP Mirror sites]].
  - Compile it
 {{{
 % gzip -dc malloc.tar.gz | tar xf -